WICG/resize-observer/explainer.md

 Framework authors could provide a developer-friendly 'event-like' based API on top of ResizeObserver to avoid registering too many observers.

 #### What triggers a resize notification?
-(TODO)

-Another way of asking the same question is: "What is the Element size developers care about?"

-There are many sizes of DOM elements:
-- scrollHeight: height of the content area
-- clientHeight: The value contains the height with the padding, but it does not include the scrollBar, border, and the margin.
-- offsetHeight: height of the visible area
-- getBoundingClientRect: affected by rotations

-You need to know borderTop, and paddingTop to find contentRect from above measurements.
+ResizeObserver's clients are interested in manipulating content inside its content box.
+The minimal information they need is its size.
+This information can be computed with:

+* offsetSize: css size + border + padding + scrollbar
+* borderSize:
+* paddingSize:

+Changes in any of these should trigger a resize notification.

+Edge case: If a property is changed, and then gets changed back to original value before notification is triggered, the notification should still get triggered.
+This avoids the complexity of keeping track of the original state.

 #### What information do notifications contain?

+offsetSize, borderSize, and paddingSize.

 #### Inline elements

-The answers to these are dependent on what triggers resize notifications.
+Inline elements should not generate resize notifications.

+#### What about transforms?

+Transforms do not affect offsetSize, borderSize, or paddingSize.
+They should not trigger notifications.

-#### What happens with transforms, animations?
+#### What about animations?
-Does changing transform fire these callbacks, e.g. does transform:scale fire resize callbacks?
-If so, what about compositor thread animations of transform?
-Most browsers do some animations on a separate thread.
-Changes on a separate thread will show up in the list of changes fired in the callback when that thread synchronizes with the main thread.
+Animations that affect watched properties should trigger notifications.

+Developers might want to skip doing work during animation if work is expensive.
+It might be useful to add an 'isAnimation' flag to make this easy.

 #### Resizing and visibility
-Is there a possibilty of using the resize API for element's visibilty? display:none element's offsetHeight is 0, so the API will deliver notifications when elements display state changes.
+Is there a possibilty of using the resize API for element's visibilty? display:none forces offsetHeight to 0, so notifications will be generated when elements display state changes.
 If visibility is not possible with ResizeObserver, or IntersectionObserver, do we need another interface?

 #### When are notifications delivered?